-■ NEVER operate this equipment when not feeling well due to fatigue, illness or taking medicine.
+■ NEVER operate this equipment when not feeling well due to fatigue, llness or taking medicine.

-■ NEVER operate this equipment under the influence or drugs or alcohol.
+■ NEVER operate this equipment under the influence of drugs or alcohol.

+■ ALWAYS wear proper respiratory (mask), a hearing and eye protection equipment when operating the concrete pump.
-- ALWAYS check the machine for loosened threads or bolts before starting. - ALWAYS wear proper respiratory (mask), hearing and eye protection equipment when operating the pump. - Whenever necessary, replace nameplate, operation and safety decals when they become difficult read. - Manufacture does not assume responsibility for any accident due to equipment modifications. - NEVER use accessories or attachments, which are not recommended by Multiquip for this equipment.
-Damage to the equipment and/or injury to user may result.

-■ NEVER touch the hot exhaust manifold, muffler or cylinder.
-Allow these parts to cool before servicing engine or pump.

-■ High Temperatures - Allow the engine to cool before adding fuel or performing service and maintenance functions.
-Contact with hot! components can cause serious burns.

-The engine section of this pump requires an adequate free flow of cooling air.
-NEVER operate the pump in any enclosed or narrow area where free flow of the air is restricted.
-If the air flow is restricted it will cause serious damage to the pump or engine and may cause injury to people.
-Remember the pump's engine gives off DEADLY carbon monoxide gas.
+- Whenever necessary, replace nameplate, operation and safety decals when they become difficult read. - Manufacture does not assume responsibility for any accident due to equipment modifications. - NEVER use accessories or attachments, which are not recommended by Multiquip for this equipment.
+Damage to the equipment and/or injury to user may result. - NEVER touch the hot exhaust manifold, muffler or cylinder.
+Allow these parts to cool before servicing engine or concrete pump. - High Temperatures Allow the engine to cool before adding fuel or performing service and maintenance functions.
+Contact with hot! components can cause serious burns. - The engine section of this concrete pump requires an adequate free flow of cooling air.
+NEVER operate the concrete pump in any enclosed or narrow area where free flow of the air is restricted.
+If the air flow is restricted it will cause serious damage to the concrete pump or engine and may cause injury to people.
+Remember the concrete pump's engine gives off DEADLY carbon monoxide gas.